New York Jets vs. Jacksonville Jaguars NFL Week 16 Odds, Plays and Insights for December 26, 2021

 Jaguars stats and trends

-- So far this season, the Jaguars have been installed as underdogs by a 1.5-point margin or more 12 times and are 4-8 ATS in those games.
+- This year, the Jaguars have an against-the-spread record of 4-8 in their 12 games as an underdog of 1.5 points or more.

-- Jacksonville's games this year have eclipsed the over/under in 21.4% of its opportunities (three times in 14 games with a set point total).
+- Jacksonville's games this season have hit the over on three of 14 set point totals (21.4%).

-- When Jacksonville amasses more than 391.8 yards, the team is 1-2 against the spread and 1-2 overall.
+- Jacksonville is 1-2 against the spread and 1-2 overall when the team picks up over 391.8 yards.

-- This year the Jaguars have turned the ball over 25 times, 13 more than the Jets' takeaways (12).

 Home and road insights